ibm-cloud-docs/SecureGateway/securegateway_updates.md

 ### Features and Fixes
 {: #v183-features-and-fixes}

-- Resolves Windows installer vulnerability for SG client UI Password
+- Resolves Windows installer vulnerability for Secure Gateway Client UI Password
-- Resolves unexpected behaviour when configure SG client UI port and password
+- Resolves unexpected behaviour when configure Secure Gateway Client UI port and password
 - Resolves the error when generating logs
 - Add the startup option to define the reconnect attempts
 - Add `addtional startup option` field to the auto-start config